Table of Contents

 Insomnia has been deemed an ‘epidemic’ by researchers and medical scholars throughout Europe and the Americas.

-And when it feels like you are perpetually exhausted from lack of sleep, it’s tempting to ask your doctor for a prescription for something like Ambien® (zolpidem).
+And when it feels like you are perpetually exhausted from lack of sleep, it’s tempting to ask your doctor for prescription sleep aids for something like Ambien® (zolpidem) to help your sleep wake cycle.

 Turns out this mechanism of action is very similar to using benzodiazepines (benzos) for sleep.
 They both cause problems with memory consolidation.[iii]